ThePotatoKing55/SwiftGLFW/README.md

 ### Error Handling

-Since they're fundamental to GLFW, `GLFWSession.initialize` and `Window.init` can both throw errors.
+Since they're fundamental to GLFW, `GLFWSession.initialize` and `GLFWWindow.init` can both throw errors.
 However, if you're expecting potential errors in other places, you can also call

 ```swift
 try GLFWSession.checkForError()